 Skip to contents

-Checks names for SQLite column name conventions and applies appropriate variable name changes to GADSdat or all_GADSdat objects.
+Checks names for SQLite column name conventions and SPSS/Stata variable name limits, and applies appropriate variable name changes to GADSdat or all_GADSdat objects.

 Usage